ansible/awx-operator/README.md

 | -------------- | -------------- | ------- |
 | extra_settings | Extra settings | ''      |

+**Note:** Parameters configured in `extra_settings` are set as read-only settings in AWX.
+As a result, they cannot be changed in the UI after deployment.
+If you need to change the setting after the initial deployment, you need to change it on the AWX CR spec.

 Example configuration of `extra_settings` parameter

 ```yaml